mpollicito/homework7/README.md

 # Homework 07 - Good README Generator!

 ## Description
-This app was made using node.js running in the integrated terminal of your VSCode program.
-The user is prompted to input several sections and information required to construct a reademe file.
-This app compiles the responses and formats them into a finished product once all questions have been satisfied.
+This app was made using node.js running in the integrated terminal of VSCode.
+The purpose of creating this was to design a way to make quick and readable README's.
+The running app will prompt the user to input answers throughout a series of several questions.
+We now have the information required to construct a readme file.
+This app compiles the responses and formats them into a finished markdown file.

 # User Story
 AS A developer